Detox Your Liver Naturally! (+ 7 Tips for a Healthy Liver)Reading Time: 8 minutes

 - Get sufficient amounts of vitamins K, D, A, B12, B6, and C, as well as magnesium.

-- Drink half your weight in ounces of pure, fresh, filtered water (e.g. a 150 lb person would drink 75 oz of water)
+- Drink half your weight in ounces of pure, fresh, filtered water daily (e.g. a 150 lb person would drink 75 oz of water).
+If you have trouble reaching this number you can also count herbal tea, green tea, and the liquids found in foods such as soup towards your total.

 - Go easy on your digestive system by limiting grains and red meat and eat lots of fresh leafy greens and cruciferous vegetables which support liver health.